Itamar9494/pixel/README.md

 Replace <repository_directory> with the name of the cloned repository's directory.

-#### 4. Download a Specific File:
+#### 4. Uploading Image:

-Use the following command to download a specific file from the repository:
+Upload the image you want to pixelate to the `files` folder

+#### 5. Run the code on "app" file

+Run the program by:
 ```
-git checkout "main" -- <new_branch>
+python app.py
 ```

-Replace <new_branch> with the name of the branch to want to work on

-#### 5. Access the Downloaded File:

-Once the file is downloaded, you can access it in the local directory on your computer.
-You can use it according to its file type and purpose.

-#### 6. Uploading Image:

-Upload the image you want to pixelate to the "files" folder.

-#### 8. Run the code on "app" file

-Open "app" file and run the code.
 The code will show you the names of all the images in the files folder.

 Now, answer the following questions: